ahmedshuhel/resume/resume.md

 2008 - 2010
 C&E Software Solutions Ltd

-- Wrote C# and WinForms applications that record sales, monitor inventory, keep customer ledger, and bill customer for a drinking water plant and distribution company.
+- Developed C# and WinForms applications that record sales, monitor inventory, keep customer ledger, and bill customer for a drinking water plant and distribution company.
-- Wrote a utility billing software for supermarket/shopping centers using C#, .NET, and Winforms.
+- Designed and Developed a utility billing software for supermarket/shopping centers using C#, .NET, and Winforms.

 #### Education
 Metropolitan University – Sylhet, Bangladesh, 2008